Welcome to the season of mindless eating!

 Don’t set ambitious and lofty weight loss goals over the holidays.
 Be realistic with your goals.
 You’ll do far better and be far more successful in the long run by setting attainable goals that you can achieve as opposed to lofty goals you just can’t seem to reach.

-Not only will realistic goals help you lose weight but they will also keep you motivated because you can continue to successful achieve them unlike lofty goals, especially during the holidays.
+Not only will realistic goals help you lose weight but they will also keep you motivated because you can continue to successfully achieve them, unlike lofty goals, especially during the holidays.